nodejs/node/doc/guides/contributing/pull-requests.md

 > vcbuild test
 ```

-Running all tests takes a long time (typically an hour or more).
-To run a subset of the
+For some configurations, running all tests might take a long time (an hour or
-test suite, see the [running tests][] section of the Building guide.
+more).
+To run a subset of the test suite, see the [running tests][] section of
+the Building guide.

 ### Step 7: Push